 What are “learning styles”?

 The term “learning styles” encompasses a collection of theories that focus on describing the different ways that individuals learn.
 VAR+ is a modality learning style system that describes the perceptual modalities that students prefer to use when taking in and representing information in the learning process.

 In the 1970s, Walter Burke Barbe proposed the VAK theory, which categorized learners into those who prefer the Visual, Aural, or Kinesthetic modalities, or combinations of those.
 Later, in 1992, Neil Fleming added Read/write as a modality and created the VARK questionnaire 1Fleming, N.D. and Mills, C. (1992), Not Another Inventory, Rather a Catalyst for Reflection.
 To Improve the Academy, 11: 137-155. https://doi.org/10.1002/j.2334-4822.1992.tb00213.x, which has continued to be popular to this day.

-After using VARK for some time, we have found the need to make some improvements (outlined below), and so have developed VAR+.
+After using VARK for some time, we found the need to make some improvements (outlined below), and so developed VAR+.
 Using the new VAR+ questionnaire, students will identify whether they prefer to learn using the Visual, Aural or Read/write modalities, or some combination of the three.

 Do learning styles work?

 Although VARK and other learning styles questionnaires continue to be extremely popular, there has been some criticism of them in recent years, with headlines such as “Are ‘Learning Styles’ Real?” and “Learning Styles are More Myth Than Reality” appearing on the Internet.

 In stark contrast to the critics is an abundance of teachers and students who attest to the value of using learning styles, with some going so far as to claim that discovering learning styles have changed their life!

 We account for this discrepancy in opinions by noting: